Not Just for “Christians”

 All of us this week, Jews and Gentiles, need to carefully read and meditate on Luke's account as he introduces us to John the Baptist, the Messiah's forerunner, and Jesus, the Messiah.
 All of us need to open our hearts to the claims that Mary's baby is the "Son of the Most High" (Luke 1:32, 35), David's Son (Luke 1:32), the One who rules "over the house of Jacob" (Lk.
 1:33), "my Lord" (Lk.
 1:43), "a Horn of Salvation" (Luke 1:69), "the Lord" (Luke 1:76), "a Savior, the Messiah, the Lord" (Luke 2:11, 26), and "Israel's Consolation" (Luke 2:25).
 If Jesus is who Luke says He is, we need to join the shepherds and obey the heavenly command and worship Him.

 LORD, two thousand years of history have caused millions of people to erect their separate cultures and religions.
 This week break through these misconceptions and use Truth Encounter to move all kinds of people, whatever their religion or ethnicity, to read Luke's two chapters on John the Baptist's and Jesus' birth.
-Move them to open their hearts to the fact that a Middle Eastern Jew born in the days of King Herod is the only Man who can forgive our sins and deliver us from death.
+Open their hearts to the fact that a Middle Eastern Jew born in the days of King Herod is the only Man who can forgive our sins and deliver us from death.

 For more from Dave Wyrtzen please visit TruthEncounter.com!